Tanda Tula Safari Camp

 Beautifully finished large tented rooms

 Accommodation consists of 12 individually appointed safari tents with en suite facilities and a private deck overlooking the dry river bed.
 Bathrooms feature traditional Victorian bathtubs and romantic outdoor showers.
-For families and friends looking for complete privacy, there is also an exclusive camp called Tandala.
-Accommodating four or six guests, with a private pool, fabulous lounge and sweeping deck overlooking the riverbed, this is truly a piece of paradise.
-A private chef, ranger and vehicle can also be arranged.

 The main camp area is a thatched timber structure with a bar built overlooking the swimming pool with a magnificent view of the watering hole which is often frequented by buffalo and elephant.
 It also houses the open-air sitting room and dining room.
 The small viewing hide down at the water’s edge offers incredible close-up photo opportunities for guests.
 There is also a private, open-air therapy hide at the edge of the watering hole where a range of aromatherapy treatments are on offer.